BharathVpro/About-me/README.md

-- 👋 Hi, I’m Vakapalli Bharath Kumar.
+- 👋 Hi, I’m Bharath Kumar Vakapalli .
 I'm a recent Masters graduate.
 - 👀 I'm interested in leveraging Generative AI to create innovative solutions by generating data-driven insights, patterns, and content.
 - 🌱 I’m currently working as AI/ML Engineer.
 - 💞️ I’m looking to work with organization where I can learn and develop my knowledge for a better growth along with organization.